 Black Rose was a vampy pick that turned out to be a bit sheer and buildable—whew!
-I was also wondering about this shade being a dupe for an existing lippie, but as it turns out, it fits in perfectly with the rest of my “vampy” lipcolors without being a dupe for any of them.
+I was also wondering about this shade being a dupe for an existing lippie, but as it turns out, this Kiss Stick fits in perfectly with the rest of my “vampy” lipcolors without being a dupe for any of them.

 My verdict: This is my new favorite lipstick, and I really want to go back for the rest of the shades.
 (Calm down, wallet, I don’t mean this instant!)
 Congratulations, Drew Barrymore, you have officially turned me into a lipstick girl!